 IBC sizes range from 110 to 550 gallons, with 275 and 330 being the most common.
-Dimensions are internationally standardized to roughly 45″L x 45″W. They are engineered for forklift, pallet jack stacking, handling.
-IBC specifications support logistic scaling and supply of liquid to solid materials.
+Dimensions are internationally standardized to roughly 45″L x 45″W. They are engineered for mobility with built in pallet / forklift access along with stacking capabilities.
+IBC specifications support logistic scaling for the transportation of both liquid and solid materials.

 - Common IBC Tote Engineering, Sizes, and Capacity

 - Comparing IBCs vs. Drums, Other Portable Containers

 Common IBC Dimensions

 Volume Range: 110 – 550 Gallons

 - Small Capacity Three (3) High

 - Four (4) High Potential

 $180 to $300

 All Plastic IBCs: